Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Well-structured with clear sections (purpose, when to use, when not, sibling contrast, side effects).
-Concise, every sentence adds value.
+Well-structured with clear sections (purpose, when to use/not use, sibling contrast, side effects).
+Every sentence adds value.
+No redundancy.
+Front-loaded with key action.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.